sonbyj01/ece465-cloud-computing/src/proj2/README.md

 ---

 ### Build Instructions
-The top-level [Makefile](../../Makefile) has several instructions to build the executables and run defaults.
-Running `make` (without a target) in the terminal will provide some aid:
+Running `make` without a target in the top-level directory (TLD) will display a help menu:
 ```text
 $ make
 Usage: make [COMMAND], where COMMAND is one of the following: